boschresearch/blech-doc/website/content/en/blog/articles/module-system/index.md

 There are two simple rules:
 * a module that leaks details of an imported `internal module` in its signature becomes an `internal module`,
-* a module that leaks details of an `internal import` in its signature becomes an `internal module`, too.
+* a module that leaks details of an `import internal` in its signature becomes an `internal module`, too.

 ## Importing inside and outside a box